gargsaar/singlepage_website_ni/_posts/2020-05-07-dear-github-and-jekyll-thank-you.markdown

 If you search, you can find God.
 Searching for 'how to host a website for free' was far too easy, and it was because you all exist.
 So, thank you!

-Thank you for giving us [Github Pages](https://pages.github.com/), a great platform where we can host websites using custom domain for free.
-[Jekyll](https://jekyllrb.com/), you are awesome!,  your markdown file based themes are not only lightweight, but also database independent that makes it super easy to configure and manage static websites.
-And last but not the least, [Netlify](https://www.netlifycms.org/), without you content management would have been a nightmare, your Open Source Content Management System with an easy-to-use user interface is simply the best.
+Thank you for giving us [Github Pages](https://pages.github.com/) which allows us to host websites using custom domain for free.
+[Jekyll](https://jekyllrb.com/), you are awesome!,  your file based framework is not only lightweight, but also database independent that makes it super easy to configure and manage static websites.
+And last but not the least, [Netlify](https://www.netlifycms.org/), without you, content management would have been a nightmare.
+Your Open Source Content Management System with an easy-to-use user interface is simply the best.

-Setting up my blog, [iStandpoint](https://sarthakgarg.com/), was an easy 3 step process: **Create, Upload, Deploy**
+Setting up my blog, [iStandpoint](https://sarthakgarg.com/), was an easy 3 step process: **Create, Upload, and Deploy**

 **CREATE** A PUBLIC REPO IN GITHUB